Volkswagen Passat Review & Prices

 Is the Volkswagen Passat a good car?

 The Volkswagen Passat is back, and this time there’s no saloon option – you can only get it as a mega spacious estate.
-That’s no problem, though, because the Passat has always stood out for being big, practical and not quite as expensive as the Audi A4 Avant, BMW 3 Series Touring and Mercedes C-Class Estate.
+That’s no problem, though, because it has always stood out for being big, practical and not quite as expensive as other Passat alternatives such as the Audi A4 Avant, BMW 3 Series Touring and Mercedes C-Class Estate.
+(Though the Skoda Superb Estate is the real value wagon.)

 It’s a bit like buying designer gear from TK Maxx – you’re getting the same sort of quality as you would from a big name store, but you don’t feel quite as posh in the process.